The House Where Elvis Had His Honeymoon Is on the Market and It’s as Incredible as It Sounds

 The Elvis Honeymoon Hideaway Throws It Back to the Pinnacle of Midcentury Modern Architecture

 It isn’t too often that a property is listed for sale with as much history as 1350 Ladera Circle, located a few blocks from North Palm Canyon Drive.
-The lot is situated in the prestigious community of Vista Las Palmas, known for decades to attract the rich and famous.
+The lot sits in Vista Las Palmas, a prestigious community that has attracted the rich and famous for decades.
 Originally built for esteemed Palm Springs developer Robert Alexander and his family in the early sixties, the estate serves as a pristine example of quintessential elements distinct to midcentury modern design.
-In addition, two separate parcels bordering 1350 Ladera Circle are for sale, allowing buyers the rare opportunity to own the entire cul-de-sac.
+In addition, two separate parcels bordering 1350 Ladera Circle are for sale, allowing buyers the rare opportunity to own the entire cul-de-sac.Ā

 The distinctive roof reigns over the residence’s unique floorplan, evoking a sense of curiosity to those admiring the home.
-Histed points out the significance of the butterfly-shaped roof by stating, “Alexander was known for incorporating butterfly roofs in his developments.”
-From the street, circle-shaped stairs zigzag up the front yard, guiding you towards the front gate.
-Elvis Honeymoon Hideaway
+Histed points out the significance of the butterfly-shaped roof.

 A stone wall frames the circular living space, and floor-to-ceiling windows provide the space with an abundance of natural light.
-A beige-colored custom sectional lines the interior stone wall, providing ample space to entertain or simply enjoy a cup of coffee in the morning.
+A beige-colored custom sectional lines the interior stone wall, providing ample space to entertain.
+Others could simply enjoy a cup of coffee here in the morning.
 In the middle of the living room is a circular fireplace, precisely marking the center of the space.
-The white-paneled fireplace hangs from the ceiling, allowing guests sitting in both the living and dining room areas to enjoy the view.
-Slightly elevated above the living room is a light-filled dining area where the floor-to-ceiling window trend continues, offering guests an uninterrupted view of the glistening backyard pool and lounge area.
-Elvis Honeymoon Hideaway
+The white-paneled fireplace hangs from the ceiling, offering warmth and ambiance to both the living and dining areas.
+Just above the living room, the dining area glows with natural light and floor-to-ceiling windows overlooking the backyard pool.
+Guests enjoy uninterrupted views of the glistening pool and chic lounge area, making every meal feel like a getaway.

 The sliding glass doors found in the living room lead out to the relaxing backyard.
-A pentagon-shaped pool can clearly be seen when entering the patio area with the San Jacinto Mountains peeking out just above the property’s treeline.
+Visitors entering the patio area can immediately spot the pentagon-shaped pool.
+The San Jacinto Mountains peek out just above the property’s treeline.
 A variety of mature trees provide the backyard with shade from the hot desert sun.
-However, grass can be found in case you and some house guests were looking for an ideal place to get your tan on.
+You’ll also find a grassy spot—perfect if you and your house guests want a sunny place to tan.
 Once entering back inside through the sliding doors, you can quickly make your way to the kitchen.
 The kitchen has a simple, yet unforgettable design to it—all-white custom cabinetry and a circular center island.
-Similar to the fireplace found in the living room, the kitchen’s range hangs from the ceiling, which is another element often found in midcentury modern design.
+Similar to the fireplace found in the living room, the kitchen’s range hangs from the ceiling.
+This feature is another hallmark of midcentury modern design.

 1350 Ladera Cir